 In a manner similar to the colour panel field just discussed, most panel fields have a pop-up list of choices available and the list is activated by clicking on the icon at the right hand end of the panel field.
-Some times there will be a special icon such as the colour icon in the previous example or the file box icon at the end of the File field of the Read DWG/DXF Data panel.
+Some times there will be a special icon such as the colour icon in the previous example or the file box icon at the end of the File field.